Sandeeppadennavar/gitdemo/README.md

 # gitdemo

-This is Readme file for gidemo repository
+This is readme file for gitdemo repository